collective/collective.ajaxify/README.md

 # collective.ajaxify

 This is an experiment to ajaxify a whole Plone site.
-It is the basis for the Ploneconf 2025 talk "Ajaxifying Plone" by Johannes Raggam and is itsef based on the rendering approach in sfd.at.
+It is the basis for the Ploneconf 2025 talk "Ajaxifying Plone" by Johannes Raggam and is itself based on the rendering approach in sfd.at.

 For the talk "Ajaxifying Plone" at Ploneconf 2025 see: